Are you someone that has been diagnosed recently with PCOS (Polycystic ovary syndrome)? Here’s my guide on how to manage PCOS.

 - High insulin levels

-I was personally diagnosed with PCOS last year, and I think it explained a lot of changes that I’ve had in my body.
+I was personally diagnosed with PCOS in 2016, and I think it explained a lot of changes that I’ve had in my body.
 The spotting during rough workouts, hair fall, weird chin hair.
 If you have any of these symptoms, you need to see a gynaecologist now and get a scan done.
 I think when I told my parents I had PCOS, they were particularly afraid of the infertility aspect.
 I’m sure a lot of women who have PCOS and want to have children are particularly worried about the same.
 Some women who don’t want to have children might look into birth control pills.
 However, those like me who have other hormonal issues like Hashimoto’s thyroiditis are already taking hormone regulating pills!
-By taking these pills for thyroid, the menstrual cycle and weight gain should be some what regulated.
+By taking these pills for thyroid, the menstrual cycle and weight gain should be somewhat regulated.
 But what about the rest of the issues?

 Guess what: Some changes in your diet and exercise can help you reverse it!
+I managed to reverse my PCOS in 2018.

 You see, at the end of the day, PCOS is caused due to an imbalance in your sex hormones.
 I’ve consulted with Rashi Chowdhary, who’s a Dubai Health Authority licensed Nutritionist & Diabetic Educator on how to manage PCOS without any funky gimmicks.
 Do what works for you and always seek a medical professional’s help.
 Do not self diagnose.